Indigenous Mothers: The Importance of Cultural Identity for Our Children

-I would like to give thanks to our mothers, grandmothers, and aunties for helping us raise strong, thoughtful children.
+I would like to give thanks to our mothers, grandmothers, and aunties for helping us to raise strong, thoughtful children.

 Mussi Cho